luludotdev/faceapp.js/README.md

 let image = await faceapp.process(body, 'hot')
 ```

+### ⌨ CLI
+There is a CLI available.
+Install the package globally using `npm i -g faceapp` and then you can just run `faceapp` to access the CLI.

 ### 📜 Filter IDs
 Known Filters: |  |  |  |  |
 --- | --- | --- | --- | --- |